-Gemcitabine was the first chemotherapeutic agent approved for the treatment of PDA, providing median survival duration of 5.65 months (Burris 1997).
+Gemcitabine was the first chemotherapeutic agent approved for the treatment of patients with PDA, providing a median survival duration of 5.65 months (Burris 1997).
 Gemcitabine monotherapy was the standard of care for patients with metastatic pancreatic cancer until combination therapy with gemcitabine plus erlotinib (Tarceva®) was shown to increase median survival by 2 weeks.
 This modest benefit was tempered by a significant side effect profile and high cost, limiting its adoption as a standard treatment regimen.
-More recently, the multidrug chemotherapy combination of leucovorin, fluorouracil, irinotecan, and oxaliplatin (FOLFIRINOX) was shown to provide a median survival benefit of 4.3 months (OS = 11.1 months) over gemcitabine alone (6.8 months), but its side effect profile limits the regimen to select patients with a good performance status and often requires supplementation with WBC growth factor therapy.
-Nab-paclitaxel (Abraxane®) received marketing authorization for use in combination therapies have demonstrated a modest survival benefit compared to gemcitabine alone (Von Hoff 2013).
+More recently, the multidrug chemotherapy combination FOLFIRINOX, was shown to provide a median survival benefit of 4.3 months (OS = 11.1 months) over gemcitabine alone (6.8 months), but its significant side effect profile limits the regimen to select patients with a good performance status and often requires supplementation with WBC growth factor therapy.
+Nab-paclitaxel (Abraxane®) received marketing authorization for use in combination with gemcitabine after showing an increase in overall survival of 7 weeks compared to gemcitabine alone (Von Hoff 2013).
 Thus, combination therapies have demonstrated a modest survival benefit compared to gemcitabine alone as summarized in the table below (Thota 2014).